|

 A projectile is an object that rises and falls under the influence of gravity, and projectile motion is the height of that object as a function of time.
 Projectile motion can be modeled by a quadratic function.
 (Air resistance will be ignored in these problems.)

-Projectile motion involves objects that are dropped, thrown straight up, or thrown straight down.
-Factors that influence the height of these object include the height from which the objects are dropped or thrown, whether upward/downward velocity is involved, and of course, the pull of gravity downward on the object.
-On Earth, the acceleration due to gravity is approximately 32 feet/second2 (or 9.8 meters/second2).
+Factors that influence the height of an object include the height from which the object is "dropped" or "thrown", whether upward/downward velocity is involved, and of course, the pull of gravity downward on the object.

 General Formula: |